 Where has all the money come from to undertake this gigantic housing scheme?
-Funds have been provided by the Government, who leaned money to the City repayable over varying periods.
-Some of this money is loaned at what is termed sub-economic rates of interest but most of the money new losned at economic rates.
-The funds provided by the Bantu Services Levy amount to approximately Rid million per year and to date they total over R14 million.
+Funds have been provided by the Government, who loaned money to the City repayable over varying periods.
+Some of this money is loaned at what is termed sub-economic rates of interest but most of the money now loaned is at economic rates.
+The funds provided by the Bantu Services Levy amount to approximately Rl million per year and to date they total over R14 million.
+The Total Capital expenditure as at the 30th June 1963 amounted to R50,042,554.
 The administration of the townships involves the City in a considerable loss each year.
 For last year the loss amounted to R913,481 and over the last ten years has amounted to over R5 million.
-Today, it is pleasing to report that all the people from Shantytown and Moreka have been rehoused and with few exception all the stands in the Site and Services Scheme have had new houses built on them so that it is only in an isolated case that a shack remains and this is because the persons on these sites allocate to build a house to their own design rather than the Council's standard house.
-Now that the main problem of providing people with a roof over their heads has been dealt with in carnest the Council is endeavouring to provide the other needs of any facks, Crecks, Community Halls, Spott of the lie.

-City such as recreational facilities, Medical facilities have reached a very high standard and it is pleasing to report that in the last five years the infantile mortality rate, i.e. the deaths between birth and the age of one year have been halved from 132 per thousand to 61 per thousand.
+Today, it is pleasing to report that all the people from Shantytown and Moroka have been rehoused and with few exception all the stands in the Site and Services Scheme have had new houses built on them so that it is only in an isolated case that a shack remains and this is because the persons on these sites allocate to build a house to their own design rather than the Council's standard house.
+Now that the main problem of providing people with a roof over their heads has been dealt with in earnest the Council is endeavouring to provide the other needs of any City such as recreational facilities, parks, creches, community halls, sports stadia etc. Medical facilities have reached a very high standard and it is pleasing to report that in the last five years the infantile mortality rate, i.e. the deaths between birth and the age of one year have been halved from 132 per thousand to 61 per thousand.
 Mass immunisation drives have taken place from time to time with very great success.

 I would now like to say something about the people.
 In my introductory remarks I talked about the upheaval during this transitional stage.
 People, who have lived in a tribal society which was presided over by a Chief with his Counsellors.
 Tribal societies usually observed a very strict pattern.
-It was a feudal system which was venerated.
+It was a feudal system in which age was venerated.

 Each member of the tribe was allocated more duties.
 Women usually tilled the fields and produced the food; the men looked after the cattle; the young boys usually herded the cattle.
-Peligany was the order of the day but it was a communal seciety where, after a man died his wife was cared for by his bother and his children adopted.
-The aged were the responsibility of the young peeple.
-Marriage customs were strictly enferced.
-Under the lebola custom centact was made with persons of other clans and marriage contracts arranged.
-Generally, peeple had very little contact with people of ether tribes.
+Poligamy was the order of the day but it was a communal society where, if a man died his wife was cared for by his brother and his children adopted.
+The aged were the responsibility of the young people.
+Marriage customs were strictly enforced.
+Under the lobola custom contact was made with persons of other clans and marriage contracts arranged.
+Generally, people had very little contact with people of other tribes.